hashgraph/hedera-block-node/server/docs/design/server-status-api.md

 ### ServiceStatus

-1. ServiceStatus will store the relevant information to file, will update file every time service state changes.
+1. ServiceStatus will store the relevant information to file, will update file every X blocks and on Shutdown hook.
 2. At start-up, the ServiceStatus upon creation, will attempt to restore it state from the file (if available).
 3. The ServiceStatus will be updated by the AckHandler, when a new block is Acknowledged.